 Weekend afternoons in Long Island City would not be complete without a visit to the Rockaway Brewing Company brewery and Growler Room.
 Located conveniently across the street from the LIC Flea & Food, this craft brewery delivers fresh beer of all different kinds – to stay and enjoy or to take away in growlers – all with a smile.
 AND free bags of Cape Cod potato chips.
 What’s not to love?
 Flint, who was on hand filling glasses and answering questions, quipped “I have 1,200 more bags, so just let me know if you want some more!”

-Local brewing is experiencing a boom in Queens: Big Alice Brewing, Bridge and Tunnel Brewing Company are just two of the other microbreweries new to the scene.
+Local brewing is experiencing a boom in Queens: Big ALICe Brewing, Fifth Hammer Brewing, LIC Beer Project are just a few of the other breweries new to the scene.
 But, Rockaway Brewing Company was the first.
 And there’s something about the first that’s special in itself.
-Not only are they the first, but they have been delivering fresh beer for over a year and have been growing exponentially at the same time.
+Not only are they the first, but they have been delivering fresh beer for a few years now and have been growing exponentially.

 It was then that I found my hop-mate.
 My personal favorite?
 The Cream Ale.
 Creamy, but light, just perfect for the weather that day.
 The Nitro Black Gold was also amazing, but I was in the mood for something a bit more fitting for the 65*F and sunshine just outside the doors.
 My husband was seriously digging on the Rank and File Belgian blonde, and ended up getting a pint of that for himself.